2, 84, 30, 993, 560, 15456, 11962, 261485, ...: Higher dimension operators in the SM EFT: Discussion

 The method we have outlined in this paper can be extended trivially to determining the content and number of higher dimension operators for any four-dimensional relativistic gauge theory with scalar and fermionic matter.
 The master equation is eq.~\eqref{eq:master}, which needs to be modified from the SM to the theory of interest.
 The pieces of eq.~\eqref{eq:master} which are SM specific are the gauge groups (and as such the Haar measures that need to be integrated over to produce gauge singlets), and the field content (which enters the plethystic exponential).

 In the present work we studied the expansion of eq.~\eqref{eq:HSSM} in powers of mass dimension, $\epsilon$.
 However, in our previous work in (0+1) dimensions \cite{Henning:2015daa} we were able to obtain all-order formulae for Hilbert series, revealing a fascinating analytic structure which could not be seen in any finite order expansion.
 Can we hope to attack eq.~\eqref{eq:HSSM} directly?
 Could this reveal some previously hidden all-order structure of the SM EFT?
-While lofty, questions along these lines merit detailed investigation of the structure underlying operator bases, which we take up in~\cite{inprep}.
+While lofty, questions along these lines merit detailed investigation of the structure underlying operator bases, which we take up in~\cite{Henning:2017fpj}.

 \acknowledgments BH is grateful to Witold Skiba for conversations.
 BH supported in part by the U.S. DOE under the contract DE-FG02-92ER-40704.
 XL is supported by DOE grant DE-SC-000999.
 TM is supported by U.S. DOE grant DE-AC02-05CH11231 and acknowledges computational resources provided through ERC grant number 291377: ``LHCtheory''.
-HM is supported in part by the U.S. DOE under Contract DE-AC03-76SF00098, in part by the NSF under grant PHY-1316783, in part by the JSPS Grant-in-Aid for Scientific Research (C) (No.~26400241), Scientific Research on Innovative Areas (No.~15H05887), and by WPI, MEXT, Japan.
+HM was supported by the U.S. DOE under Contract DE-AC02-05CH11231, and by the NSF under grants PHY-1316783 and PHY-1638509.
+HM was also supported by the JSPS Grant-in-Aid for Scientific Research (C) (No.~26400241 and 17K05409), MEXT Grant-in-Aid for Scientific Research on Innovative Areas (No. 15H05887, 15K21733), and by WPI, MEXT, Japan.